Coronavirus Cases Are Surging. The Contact Tracing Workforce Is Not

 She adds that governments — from the federal to local level — have to do this work on top of continuing to build up testing capacity, developing effective therapies, and more.
 "It's really hard work across a number of different dimensions," she says.
 "And we really just need to get our minds and hearts around accepting that — and steel our wills to doing that hard work."

-One positive sign, Allen points out, is that nearly three quarters of states that responded to NPR's survey report they are still planning to hire more contact tracers.
+One positive sign, Allen points out, is that nearly three-quarters of states that responded to NPR's survey report that they are still planning to hire more contact tracers.
 "We should definitely keep building," she says.
 "We should definitely not stop here."

-Jessica Craig, Blake Farmer, Anh Gray, Jake Harper, Natalie Krebs, Aviva Okeson-Haberman, Troy Oppie, Alex Smith, Ruth Talbot, Sam Whitehead, and Julia Wohl contributed to this report.
+Jessica Craig, Blake Farmer, Anh Gray, Jake Harper, Natalie Krebs, Aviva Okeson-Haberman, Troy Oppie, Alex Smith, Ruth Talbot, Sam Whitehead and Julia Wohl contributed to this report.